FC U Craiova 1948: Support

 FC U Craiova has many fans in Craiova and especially in the region of Oltenia, but also in Romania.

 Many ultras groups exist, but in 2013 a strong division among the fans occurred due to the uncertainty regarding the true identities of the two clubs which claim the record of Universitatea.
 Sezione Ultra' 2000 and Utopia from Peluza Nord chose to support CS U Craiova, while Praetoria and Ultras 2004 from Peluza Sud 97 chose FC U Craiova.
 Later in 2017, Ultras Craiova 2004 left the club and decided to remain neutral.
 In March 2018, FC U Craiova supporters attending a friendly game between Romania and Sweden at the Stadionul Ion Oblemenco booed CS U player Alexandru Mitriță upon being substituted out.
 They also broke chairs, and as a response CS U fans symbolically used insecticide to "get rid of the stench" left over by Peluza Sud 97 ultras.
+Also, Peluză Sud Craiova '97 and Praetoria ‘05 has a friendship with Fervent '07 from Farul Constanța.